Attention Deficit Disorder

 Lifestyle changes

-• Smoking during pregnancy should be avoided, as it appears to increase the risk of giving birth to a child who develops ADHD.
+• Smoking during pregnancy should be avoided as it may increase the risk of giving birth to a child at risk for ADHD.

-• Metal exposure: Lead and other heavy-metal exposures have been linked to ADHD.
-If other therapies do not seem to be helping a child with ADHD, the possibility of heavy-metal exposure can be explored with a healthcare practitioner.
+• Metal exposure: Lead and other heavy-metal exposures have been linked to ADHD so you can investigate the possibility of heavy-metal exposure.

 Dietary modification